Working with a Physiotherapy Assistant at The Orthopaedic Therapy Clinic

 Who is the Physiotherapy Assistant?

 At the Orthopaedic Therapy Clinic our assistants are part of our Therapeutic Fitness team.
-He/she has been trained to understand the treatments provided by our Registered Physiotherapists.
-He/she can help you with your exercises and treatment modalities i.e. ultrasound, taping, stretching etc. He/she is able to provide many of the aspects of the program prescribed by your physiotherapist .
+They have been trained to understand the treatments provided by our Registered Physiotherapists.
+They can help you with your exercises and treatment modalities i.e. ultrasound, taping, stretching etc. They are able to provide many of the aspects of the program prescribed by your physiotherapist .

 How is my PTA visit billed?